polok-dev98/SartoriusCell_Segmentation_and_Masking_with_UNet/README.md

 **Validation dataset** is used to validate how well your model is doing before performing predictions on test dataset.
 Having a validation dataset helps to detect wheter the model is overtrained

+Tensorflow provides <code>tf.data.Dataset</code> api which is very usefull when creating data pipelines for ML models, since it supports caching, batching, one can perform data preprocessing using <code>.map</code> method on <code>Dataset</code> object.

+Having created functions that yield images and masks we can use <code>from_generator</code> method to create datasets from generators
 # Modeling

 **UNET** is a Conv net architecture proposed by Olaf Ronneberger, Philipp Fischer, Thomas Brox in their paper [U-Net: Convolutional Networks for Biomedical Image Segmentation